 Any content creator that has a big audience isn't going to sink 10+ hours into something that they aren't sure actually does anything.
 I had a few big names in the mouse/aim space agree to test the concept when I sent out the first tweet.
 Unfortunately my post was too vague, so they didn't realize that this was going to take a bunch of work on their part to set up.
 As soon as they found out that this wasn't something that they could pull out of a box and would be ready to go, they bailed.

 Some people previously suggested that aim trainer results might draw attention to the project.
-I asked them to point me to an aim training scenario that would be considered a gold standard and that I would work on it.
+I asked them to point me to an aim training scenario that would be considered a gold standard and that I would work on producing scores for it.
 I never got an answer on it.
 I'm not against the idea of showing off aim training results, but if gameplay aim footage doesn't convince people, I'm not sure aim trainer footage or scores will either.

 Adjusting elevation (upward) of your mousepad at odd angles (not level/parallel) to the desk..
 I don't really believe would help at all.
 If anything you're going to increase the strain on your shoulder & muscles in your arm.

 Regardless of how it is put together, your current setup is always at a slightly incorrect angle, which causes you to have to sometimes contort your arm or wrist to maintain tracking accuracy on moving targets.
-Optimizing the mouse surface angle reduces strain that you would otherwise encounter in your current setup.

 How would you know my current setup is at a slightly incorrect angle?
 You don't know my desk height, my chair height, my torso length in regards to both those heights, thickness & position of my mousepad, etc.